Lassie: Movies and television

-Between 1954–1973, the television series Lassie was broadcast, with Lassie initially residing on a farm with a young male master.
-In the eleventh season, it changed to U.S. Forest Service rangers as her companions, then the collie was on her own for a season before ending the series with Lassie residing at a ranch for orphaned children.
+From 1954 to 1973, the television series Lassie was broadcast, with Lassie initially residing on a farm with a young male master.
+In the eleventh season, it changed to U.S. Forest Service rangers as her companions, then the collie was on her own for a season, before ending the series with Lassie residing at a ranch for orphaned children.
 The series was the recipient of two Emmy Awards before it was canceled in 1973.
 Lassie won several PATSY Awards (an award for animal actors).
 A second series followed in the 1980s.
 In 1997, Canadian production company Cinar Inc. produced a new Lassie television series for the Animal Planet network in the U.S. and YTV in Canada.
 It ran until 1999.

 In 2005, a remake of the original Lassie Come Home movie was produced in the United Kingdom.
 Starring Peter O'Toole and Samantha Morton, Lassie was released in 2006.

-Additionally, two animated TV series featuring the canine were produced.
+Additionally, three animated TV series featuring the canine were produced.
 The first was Lassie's Rescue Rangers, created by Filmation Associates, which aired on ABC from 1973 to 1975.
-Nearly four decades later, a new animated series titled The New Adventures of Lassie was co-produced by Superprod and Classic Media, in which Lassie was owned by the Parker family and lived in a national park.
-The series was primarily a traditionally animated (2D hand-drawn animated) TV series, though it also used some CGI animation.
+An anime series Famous Dog Lassie aired in the 1996.
+In 2014, a new animated series titled The New Adventures of Lassie was co-produced by Superprod Animation and Classic Media, in which Lassie was owned by the Parker family and lived in a national park.
+The series was primarily a traditionally animated (2D hand-drawn) TV series, though it also used some CGI animation.
 It was first seen in the United States starting in 2020 via the CBS All Access streaming service, then carried over to successor service Paramount+.

-Lassie continues to make personal and TV show appearances as well as marketing a line of pet food and a current pet care TV show, Lassie's Pet Vet on PBS stations in the United States.
-Lassie is one of only four animals (and one of very few fictional characters, such as Mickey Mouse, Kermit the Frog, and Bugs Bunny) to be awarded a star on the Hollywood Walk of Fame—the others being silent-film stars Rin Tin Tin and Strongheart.
+Lassie continues to make personal and TV show appearances as well as marketing a line of pet food and a reality pet care TV show, Lassie's Pet Vet on PBS stations in the United States.
+Lassie is one of only three animals (and one of very few fictional characters, such as Mickey Mouse, Kermit the Frog, and Bugs Bunny) to be awarded a star on the Hollywood Walk of Fame—the others being silent-film stars Rin Tin Tin and Strongheart.
 In 2005, the show business journal Variety named Lassie one of the "100 Icons of the Century"—the only animal star on the list.